scala-native/scala-native/docs/contrib/nir.md

 ## Introduction

-Lets have a look at the textual form of NIR generated for a simple Scala
+Let's have a look at the textual form of NIR generated for a simple Scala
 module:

 ``` scala